• Skip to primary navigation

 laughed, I cried, I demanded that everyone I know read this book, now I demand

-you do too. - Short stories are a narcoleptic (or pregnant)
+3. Short stories are a narcoleptic (or pregnant)

 woman’s best friend.
 Vietnamese-Australian Nam Le’s The Boat isn’t